tuhdo/os01/README.md

 - `Style`: indicates a style improvement.
 - `Content`: indicates problems with the content.

 Even better, you can make a pull request with the provided book source.
 The main content of the book is in the file "Operating System: From 0 to 1.lyx".
 You can use [Lyx editor](https://www.lyx.org) to edit it, or any editor that can understand Latex.

+The book is in development, so please bare with me if the English irritates you.
 I really appreciate it.

 # Got questions?
 If you have any question related to the material or the development of the book, feel free to open a Github issue.